CaH4o/fullstackopen/part4/README.md

 ## Structure for part4

-lesson - folder for exercises and practice while studying the course
+lesson - the project for exercises and practice while studying the course

+bloglist - the project for the first exercise #4.1-4.2 "Blog list"

+a) 1